Conference Agenda

 Tapping the Markets: Shelf Offerings, ATMs, and PIPEs

-One of the principal advantages of a U.S. listing is the flexibility to conduct follow-on offerings to raise multiple rounds of growth capital.
+One of the primary advantages of a U.S. listing is the flexibility to conduct follow-on offerings, allowing for multiple rounds of growth capital to be raised.
 This is particularly important in sectors such as life sciences, technology, or AI, which may require intensive investment over multiple years to reach scale or approval of drug candidates.
 Learn about the options to tap the equity and debt markets, including registered directs, ATMs, PIPEs, and convertibles, as well as the “toxic” structures that can destroy shareholder value.

 Speakers: